netidx/netidx/README.md

 buffers (using the awesome bytes crate), so you can easily use netidx to efficiently send any kind of message you like.
-However it's advised to stick to primitives and express structure with muliple published values in a hierarchy, since this makes your system more discoverable, and is also quite efficient.
+However it's advised to stick to primitives and express structure with multiple published values in a hierarchy, since this makes your system more discoverable, and is also quite efficient.

 netidx includes optional support for kerberos v5 (including Active